assimp/assimp-docs/source/usage/use_the_lib.rst

 * Include cfileio.h
-* Fill an aiFileIO structure with custom file system callbacks (they're self-explanatory as they work similar to the CRT's fXXX functions)
+* Fill an aiFileIO structure with custom file system callbacks (they're self-explanatory as they work similarly to the CRT's fXXX functions)
-* and pass it as parameter to #aiImportFileEx
+* and pass it as a parameter to #aiImportFileEx

 .. _ai_logging:

 Logging
 -------

 The assimp library provides an easy mechanism to log messages.
-For instance if you want to check the state of your import and you just want to see, after which preprocessing step the import-process was aborted you can take a look into the log.
+For instance, if you want to check the state of your import and you just want to see, after which preprocessing step the import process was aborted you can take a look into the log.
-Per default the assimp-library provides a default log implementation, where you can log your user specific message by calling it as a singleton with the requested logging-type.
+Per default, the assimp-library provides a default log implementation, where you can log your user-specific message by calling it as a singleton with the requested logging type.
 To see how this works take a look to this:

 ::